 All this behaviour contrasts with Haskell 98's peculiar treatment of contexts on a data type declaration (Section 4.2.1 of the Haskell 98 Report).
-In Haskell 98 the definition gives MkSet' the same type as MkSet above.
+In Haskell 98 the definition data Eq a => Set' a = MkSet' [a]

+gives MkSet' the same type as MkSet above.
 But instead of making available an (Eq a) constraint, pattern-matching on MkSet' requires an (Eq a) constraint!
 GHC faithfully implements this behaviour, odd though it is.
 But for GADT-style declarations, GHC's behaviour is much more useful, as well as much more intuitive.